dengking/discrete/docs/Algorithm/Sorting/index.md

 7、Adaptability: Whether or not the presortedness of the input affects the running time.
 Algorithms that take this into account are known to be [adaptive](https://en.wikipedia.org/wiki/Adaptive_sort).

+8、Online: An algorithm such as Insertion Sort that is online can sort a constant stream of input.

 #### Stability